Guy-L/seg3103_playground/lab03/README.md

 <br>Like in part 4, I'll go through my steps refactoring `Date.java` and show relevant snippets.<br>Analysis will be done in part 6.

 1. **Style changes**.
-Various style changes were applied to improve code readability, such as the use of one-line ifs where applicable, removing redundant `this` keywords and more consistant spacing.
+Various style changes were applied to improve code readability, such as the use of one-line ifs where applicable, removing redundant `this` keywords and more consistent spacing.

 2. **Storing `isLeap` and `isThirtyDayMonth` boolean fields**.
 Calculating whether the year is a leap year or the month a 30 day month several times over an object's lifetime is inefficient; these will now be calculated once during instantiation. `isLeapYear` and `isThirtyDayMonth` were removed and methods were changed to use these value instead. **N.B.:** `isEndOfMonth` could be replaced for a similar reason, but it does help code readability and is useless to calculate and store for objects not expected to call `nextDate`.